ucsdlib/2023-09-11-uc-carpentries/index.md

   Modify the block below if there are any special requirements.
 -->
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with
+  <strong>Requirements:</strong> Participants must have a laptop or desktop with
   a few specific software packages installed (listed
   <a href="#setup">below</a>).
 </p>